April 5, 2016

 The Pioneer Woman Museum is located at 701 Monument Rd. in Ponca City.
 The museum is open Tuesday–Saturday, 10 a.m.–5 p.m.
 For more information about programs at the Pioneer Woman Museum or to register for the presentation, call 580-765-6108 or email firstname.lastname@example.org.

 The Pioneer Woman Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.